Red hartebeest are normally hunted in the central and western parts of South Africa.

-Sometimes nicknamed the "Harley Davidson” of the antelope tribe, because of the configuration of his horns, this “beest” is truly a strange looking creature.
-The elongated appearance of the face is exaggerated by the smooth unringed section of the horns, which continues on the same line as the face.
+Sometimes nicknamed the "Harley Davidson” of the antelope tribe because of the configuration of his horns, this 'beest' is truly a strange-looking creature.
+The elongated appearance of the face is exaggerated by the smooth, unringed section of the horns, which continues on the same line as the face.
 The horn then curves slightly forward and finally takes a drastic curve rearward coming to the tips.
-Both sexes carry these very unique horns however the Bull's are much heavier, especially at the bases.
-The “beest's” white rump is very evident as he flees the scene when disturbed.
-The rocking horse motion is almost comical when exaggerated by the up and down bobbing of his long face when the hartebeest takes flight.
+Both sexes carry these very unique horns, however, the bull's are much heavier, especially at the base.
+The 'beest's' white rump is very evident as he flees the scene when disturbed.
+The rocking horse motion is almost comical when exaggerated by the up-and-down bobbing of his long face when the hartebeest takes flight.

-Hunting Red Hartebeest will demand a good flat-shooting rifle.
+Hunting red hartebeest will demand a good flat-shooting rifle.
 The .270 Win and a quality 130-grain expanding bullet should be considered the minimum.
-The 7mm and 140 grain bullet with a good ballistic coefficient (aerodynamic bullet) is probably a better choice for hunting Red Hartebeest.
-That brings us to the 30 calibers and if sighted-in properly the .308 Win, 30-06, but especially the 300 Mags with good 165 -180 grain bullets come into their own.
-Be cautious of those “humped withers” when hunting Red Hartebeest as they have caused more that one experienced hunter to shoot too high!
-With a side-on presentation, aim directly up the rear line of the front leg, never more that midway into the body.
-The neck of this unique antelope is a bit too slender to recommend that shot.
-If presented with a frontal shot when hunting the Red Hartebeest, place it directly between the shoulder joints, but take the shot only if he lifts his head or turns it to the side.
-Hunting Red Hartebeest can net you a very unique trophy and provide you with an interesting conversation piece once he is hanging on the wall.
+The 7mm and 140 grain bullet with a good ballistic coefficient (aerodynamic bullet) is probably a better choice for hunting red hartebeest.
+That brings us to the 30 calibers and, if sighted-in properly, the .308 Wi, 30-06, but especially the 300 Mags with good 165 -180 grain bullets come into their own.
+Be cautious of those 'humped withers' when hunting red hartebeest, as they have caused more than one experienced hunter to shoot too high!
+With a side-on presentation, aim directly up the rear line of the front leg, never more than midway into the body.
+The neck of this unique antelope is a bit too slender to recommend such a shot.
+If presented with a frontal shot when hunting the red hartebeest, place it directly between the shoulder joints, but take the shot only if he lifts his head or turns it to the side.
+Hunting red hartebeest can net you a very unique trophy and provide you with an interesting conversation piece once he is hanging on the wall.